 Corey Beasley is a staff writer at PopMatters and Cokemachineglow.
 He graduated from George Mason University with an MFA in Creative Writing in 2011.
-He lives in Brooklyn and makes a big show out of missing the South.
+He lives in Brooklyn.
 You can contact him at coreylaynebeasley_at_gmail_dotcom, but he will only read your promo email if you open by naming your favorite Fugazi song (it can’t be “Waiting Room”).